awsdocs/amazon-s3-developer-guide/doc_source/UsingTheMPRubyAPI.md

 # Using the AWS SDK for Ruby \- Version 3<a name="UsingTheMPRubyAPI"></a>

 The AWS SDK for Ruby provides an API for Amazon S3 bucket and object operations\.
 For object operations, you can use the API to upload objects in a single operation or upload large objects in parts \(see [Using the AWS SDK for Ruby for Multipart Upload](uploadobjusingmpu-ruby-sdk.md)\)\.
-However, the API for a single operation upload can accept large objects as well and behind the scenes manage the upload in parts for you thereby reducing the amount of script you need to write\.
+However, the API for a single operation upload can also accept large objects and behind the scenes manage the upload in parts for you, thereby reducing the amount of script you need to write\.

 ## The Ruby API Organization<a name="RubyAPIOrganization"></a>